Hearts: Gary Locke keen to make positive points breakthrough

 Hearts manager Gary Locke says the chance to move onto a positive points total is providing major motivation for Thursday's Edinburgh derby.

-The Tynecastle side are currently on -2 points after incurring a 15-point deduction for
+The Tynecastle side are currently on -2 points after incurring a 15-point deduction for entering administration.

 "If we win the derby we go into plus points," said Locke.

 "It would be huge, psychologically, for everyone here, just getting into positive points would be fantastic.
 That's been our aim."

 Pat Fenlon was in charge of Hibs in both of those defeats, but he was replaced by Terry Butcher in November and the former Caley Thistle boss has only lost one of his seven games in charge so far.

 “We're facing a different Hibs side from the two we've already faced this season.
 They're a lot more physical.
 Terry's put a lot of bigger lads in the team”

 "Hibs have certainly got better since Terry went in there which is not a shock to me," said Locke.
 "I knew that would happen.

 "So we're facing a different Hibs side from the two we've already faced this season.
 They're a lot more physical, a lot stronger.
 Terry's put a lot of bigger lads in the team.

 "Hibs are favourites, there's no doubt about that.
 But if we can put in a performance like we did at St Mirren, then I'm sure I've got players who can cause Hibs one or two problems.

 "We've had some good results this season against Hibs and Aberdeen, probably two of the bigger teams in Scotland."